-Any event conducted by a student club or organization recognized by LECOM is considered a studentsponsored event.
-Events of this nature require the approval of the Office of Student Affairs and requests must be submitted in writing to the Office of Student Affairs.
+Any event conducted by a student club or organization recognized by LECOM is considered a student-sponsored event.
+Events of this nature require the approval of the Office of Student Affairs and requests must be submitted electronically via the event request form that is found at https://lecomsga.org to the Office of Student Affairs.
 Requests should include a statement of purpose and the facilities required for the event.
 Event scheduling forms requiring the use of institutional facilities are available through the Office of Student Affairs.
 All off-campus events sponsored by a LECOM club or organization are subject to the same approval process and must receive approval prior to the event or activity and prior to contacting any off-campus facility or organization to schedule or host the event.
 Alcoholic beverages are prohibited at any LECOM sponsored student club or organization on or off-campus event or activity.
 No student organization may promote any gambling activities.
 Raffles may be conducted with permission.
-The faculty advisor for the participated student organization or the advisor's designee must be present for each student sponsored event.
+The faculty advisor for the participating student organization or the advisor's designee must be present for each student sponsored event.